Ulcerative Colitis Background

 What is Ulcerative Colitis?

 Ulcerative colitis is an autoimmune disease and, along with Crohn's disease, is a type of Inflammatory Bowel Disease (IBD).
-It is a chronic inflammatory bowel disease that occurs in the mucosa and submucosa of the large intestine, characterized by inflammation that begins in the rectum and spreads continuously.
+It is a chronic inflammatory bowel disease that occurs in the mucosa and submucosa of the large intestine, characterized by starting in the rectum and spreading continuously.

 Classification by Extent of Inflammation

-• Proctitis: About 90% of patients (inflammation only in the rectum)
+• Proctitis: Approx. 90% of patients (inflammation only in the rectum)

-• Left-sided colitis: Affects the descending and sigmoid colon
+• Left-sided colitis: Inflammation involving the descending colon and sigmoid colon

-While previously known to occur mostly in childhood and adolescence, the incidence rate has recently been increasing in middle-aged and older adults as well.
+While historically known to occur frequently in childhood and adolescence, recent trends show an increasing incidence among middle-aged and older adults.

 Causes